OfficeDev/office-js-docs-pr.pt-br/docs/develop/create-sso-office-add-ins-aspnet.md

 ### <a name="handle-server-side-errors"></a>Resolver erros do lado do servidor

-1. Abaixo da função `handleClientSideErrors`, adicione a função a seguir.
+1. Após a `handleClientSideErrors` função, adicione a função a seguir.

     ```javascript
     function handleServerSideErrors(result) {